 In order to build the dome, Meigs designed a scaffold that rose from within the center of the Capitol Rotunda with a triangular footprint to stand clear of the floor's unsupported center.
 He added two eighty-foot long “sticks” to the top of the scaffold to function as a mast and boom to lift the ironwork into place.
 A steam engine housed in a shack on the roof provided power to capable of lifting 20,000 pounds of material.
 To fuel the steam engine he first used the wood from the old smaller dome that was removed.

 Meigs also had a significant influence and role in a number of the fine arts and decorative design elements of the Capitol.
 He was responsible for the hiring of Thomas Crawford who would design the House and Senate Pediments and the Statue of Freedom.
 In addition he purchased the Minton tiles found on the Senate side of the Capitol and hired Constantino Brumidi, an Italian artist who had immigrated to America, to design the iconic Senate Corridors that bear his name and adorn the Rotunda with the Apotheosis of Washington.

 After six and half years as supervising engineer of the Capitol, Meigs left indelible marks upon the extension and the new Capitol dome.
-From mechanical ventilation to painted murals, from tile floors to sculptural enrichments, Meigs’s imprint can still be seen today.
+From mechanical ventilation to painted murals and from tile floors to sculptural enrichments, Meigs's imprint can still be seen today.
 He believed the Capitol was more legacy than a job, and he worked tirelessly to make it as sturdy and beautiful as possible.

 Following his work at the Capitol, at the start of the Civil War, President Lincoln appointed Meigs quartermaster general, a crucial post that was perfectly suited to his organizational and management talents.
 Following the war, Meigs began construction of the Pension Building in Washington, D.C., today it houses the National Building Museum.